jtanx/fontforge/doc/sphinx/ui/menus/elementmenu.rst

    fixed, in the font view it will check all selected glyphs and if any have problems will open them and select the problems.
 It will post a message telling you of each problem found.
-It brings up the :doc:`Find Problem <problems>` dialog to let you choose what problems to look for.
+It brings up the :doc:`Find Problem </ui/dialogs/problems>` dialog to let you choose what problems to look for.

 .. _elementmenu.Validate: